-If there’s one hosting plan that’s a total ripoff, it’s SiteGround’s cloud hosting.
+If there’s one hosting plan that’s definitely not worth it, it’s SiteGround’s cloud hosting.

 A couple years back, I migrated from GoGeek to SiteGround’s cloud hosting.
-But like most people who reported in Facebook Groups, I was still getting CPU limit issues.
-Want to know how much I had to pay them to stop getting CPU issues and make my site load decently fast?
+But like most people who reported in Facebook Groups, I was still getting slow TTFBs with CPU issues.
+Want to know how much I had to pay to stop getting CPU issues and make my website decently fast?

 $180/month.